Skip to content

 Important

 The demo isn't code signed and can therefore not use an App Group to sync settings between the app and its keyboards.
-As such, the KeyboardPro keyboard has settings screens in the keyboard as well.
-You can try out the KeyboardKit app from the App Store to see how settings sync when you use a signed app.
+As such, the KeyboardPro keyboard has keyboard settings in the keyboard as well.

 KeyboardKit App

-If you want to try KeyboardKit without having to write any code or build the demo app from Xcode, the KeyboardKit app lets you try out many features by just downloading it from the App Store.
+Download the KeyboardKit app from the App Store to try KeyboardKit without having to write any code or build the demo app from Xcode.

 Support This Project